NOW AVAILABLE FOR DELIVERY THROUGHOUT THE UK

 When I returned to the UK after fifteen years in Japan, I shared my little creations with friends and neighbours, who convinced me that they had to be sold.
 I took a basket of pickled onions into Jesse Smith Butchers in Black Jack Street in Cirencester, and I will never forget the look on the faces of the lovely chaps behind the counter, when they tasted them.
 They immediately placed an order, and I was in business!
 That was 2013.

-Almost eight years later, I now sell around 30,000 jars per year.
+I now sell around 25,000 jars per year.
 I produce more than forty different lines — not just pickles, but also chutneys and jams.
-I am a regular at Cirencester Markets, and I supply around fifty different independent shops, mainly in The Cotswolds, but some as far north as Cumbria, and as far south as Devon.
-And Jesse Smith's has since opened a large farm shop on Love Lane, and stocks every single line I make.
+I am a regular at Cirencester Markets, and I supply around forty different independent shops, mainly in The Cotswolds.

 Auntie Caroline on her stall at Cirencester Market.